theunicornguild/BrewIt/03_brewing_method_modal/01_javascript_2_show_modal.md

 };
 export default BrewMethodItem;
 ```

+//Mariam: fixed typo: first word
-congratualtions now you have a pop-up modal!
+congratulations now you have a pop-up modal!
 You can move your trello card from `doing` to `done`!
 and git `add`, `commit` and `push` your code.